d-hoke/runcython/README.md

     $ mv main.py main.pyx && runcython main.pyx

 In the standard cython build process, running `myprogram.py(x)` with cython requires creating `myprogram.c`, `setup.py`, `myprogram.so`, and `finally_use.py`.
 The popular `pyximport` tool reduces these 5 files down to 2, but is only designed to handle  simple builds, and must eventually be replaced with a `setup.py` build for any real project.
 Runcython goes the last mile, and requires only one file with your source code to run the program.
-Better yet, it's designed to support complex builds in a way that will be intimately familiar for any c/c++ hacker.
+It's also designed to support complex builds in a way that will be intimately familiar for any c/c++ hacker.